corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 9. Repeat all of the above steps for all of your flows.

-When running each flow, you must replace the `.json` code for each flow instep 3:
+When running each flow, you must replace the `.json` code for each flow in step 3:

 * For the `CreateBoardingTicket` flow, use: